Skip to main content

 3. In the Dataset Name field, enter the name of your BigQuery dataset.

-4. Upload your credentials file.
+5. If this connection uses a service account, upload your credentials file.
 Refer to Google's documentation for more information on creating and downloading this file.

-4. Optionally, set the database to be read-only or enable using BigQuery's storage API.
+8. Optionally, enable using BigQuery's storage API.
 Note that selecting this option will increase transfer speeds, but may result in increased BigQuery costs.

-5. Test your database, then click Save.
+9. Test your database, then click Save.

 Load from a Database